Chart Color Schemes

 Holland Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the estimated population of the suburb of Holland Park is around 9,250.
-This reflects an increase of 579 people since the 2021 Census, which reported a population of 8,671.
-The change was inferred from AreaSearch's estimate of the resident population at 8,993 in June 2024, based on the latest ERP data release by the ABS and an additional 30 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,881 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+As of May 2026, the estimated population of the suburb of Holland Park is around 9,053.
+This figure reflects an increase of 382 people since the 2021 Census, which reported a population of 8,671.
+The current resident population estimate of 9,051 by AreaSearch is based on examination of the latest ERP data release by the ABS in June 2025 and an additional 32 validated new addresses since the Census date.
+This equates to a density ratio of 2,820 persons per square kilometer, placing Holland Park in the upper quartile relative to national locations assessed by AreaSearch.
 Overseas migration contributed approximately 65.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Looking ahead with demographic trends, lower quartile growth of Australian statistical areas is anticipated.
-The suburb of Holland Park is expected to grow by 337 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for age cohort splits.
+Demographic trends indicate lower quartile growth of Australian statistical areas, with Holland Park expected to grow by 244 persons to 2041, reflecting an increase of 2.7% over the 16 years.

 Frequently Asked Questions - Population